 Resources | Subject Notes | Accounting

-A limited company is a type of business structure where the liability of the owners (shareholders) is limited to the amount they have invested in the company.
-This means personal assets are protected from business debts.
+A limited company is a type of business where the liability of the shareholders is limited to the amount they have invested in the company.
+This means that the personal assets of the shareholders are protected from business debts.

 Key features of a limited company include:

-The Income Statement reports a company's financial performance over a specific period (e.g., a year).
-It shows the company's revenues, expenses, and the resulting profit or loss.
+The income statement (also known as the profit and loss account) reports a company's financial performance over a specific period (e.g., a year).
+It shows whether the company made a profit or a loss.

-The basic structure of an income statement is as follows:
+The format of an income statement is as follows:

 Item | Amount (£) |